SyN415/local-marketplace-lister/TASK.md

 - [x] Updated `frontend/postcss.config.js` to use the new `@tailwindcss/postcss` plugin.

 ---

+### November 20, 2025 - Tailwind v4 Config Migration 🛠️
+**Session Summary:**
+Addressed build errors (`Error: Cannot apply unknown utility class`) arising from the Tailwind v4 upgrade.
+Migrated from the legacy JavaScript-based configuration to the new CSS-first configuration approach.
+Custom theme variables are now defined directly in `index.css` using the `@theme` directive.

+**Completed Tasks:**
+- [x] Converted `tailwind.config.js` theme definitions to CSS variables in `frontend/src/index.css`.
+- [x] Removed `frontend/tailwind.config.js` as it is no longer needed for v4.
+- [x] Verified `@import "tailwindcss"` syntax.

+---

+### November 20, 2025 - AI Image Analysis Enhancement 🤖
 **Session Summary:**
 Refactoring the AI service to provide more targeted, sales-oriented analysis of uploaded images.
 The goal is to better identify sellable items and generate persuasive descriptions that drive sales, rather than generic scene descriptions.